 Over the course of the next three Fridays, August 13, 20, and 27th Rapha will be screening three exclusive films on the front of their homepage.
 The films have been produced by Ridley Scott Associates (yes, that Ridley Scott) for Rapha to highlight our Club Jersey’s from the Summer 2010 line.

-The films will each be screened ONE DAY ONLY
+The films will each be screened ONE DAY ONLY starting this Friday.

 The first film A Throw Of The Dice. is Director Nick Livesey’s take on famed Professional Bike Racer and Thrice Paris-Roubaix winner Johan Museeuw.

 Almost every piece of Rapha clothing has what we call an “Inside Story” placed somewhere in the garment.
 With the jerseys it is inside the back zippered pocket, and with our current collection of Club Jerseys we turned our focus to two ex-Pro racers (Sean Kelly, and Museeuw) and one current Professional Bicycle Framebuilder (Dario Pegoretti).